kunlin0814/MC_subtyping/README.md

    - `4.model_tcga_subtype.R`
    - `5.validate_model_subtype.R`

+Note:

+- Make sure to set the `base` path consistently across all scripts and ensure the comparison used is the same.
+For example, if you set `comparison <- c("Basal", "LumA")`, it means you are comparing the Basal subtype with the LumA subtype.
-   Note: Ensure that the necessary variables are loaded and the required R packages are installed before running each script.
+- Before running each script, ensure that the necessary variables are loaded and the required R packages are installed in your R environment.
+You can use the `install.packages()` function to install any missing packages.

 ## Dependencies